 The wine produced on Mount Etna’s lava-rich slopes is the main draw, not the breathtaking views of the smoke-plume-blowing volcano.
 On this sprawling vineyard-covered estate, there are five private houses that have been converted from old granaries and wine presses, as well as a boutique hotel.
 One even has walls in the living area that are covered in an ancient lava flow.
 Toast Etna at dusk, unwind in your personal garden or go on an adventurous trekking tour to get a close-up look at the volcano.

 optimum for water sports

-Taormina is the chicest location in Sicily for a luxury villa vacation, but La Preziosa manages to boost the ante: this striking penthouse, with a rooftop hot tub, is close to a traditional sandy beach perfect for gratifying swimming and snorkelling.
+Taormina is the chicest location in Sicily for a luxury villa vacation, but La Preziosa manages to boost the ante: this striking penthouse, with a rooftop hot tub, is close to a traditional sandy beach, perfect for gratifying swimming and snorkeling.
 You can take boat rides out to caves or explore Mazzaro and its environmental areas if you travel a little further south.
-Although you might spend every day mesmerised by some of Sicily’s most stunning views with balcony sun loungers and outdoor dining.
+Although you might spend every day mesmerized by some of Sicily’s most stunning views from balcony sun loungers and outdoor dining.

 The best place to impress friends is Tenuta della Cava in Noto.

 Be ready to be amazed.
 Tenuta della Cava, one of the most opulent villas on the island, is a venerable country house that has benefited from a very clever renovation.
 Few villas have a sophisticated sauna and hammam, a nod to the island’s Arab influence.
 By pressing a button, the glass walls and ceiling pull back, allowing you to enjoy the inside Jacuzzi plunge pool or the outdoor one.
 Wow, what a gimmick.
 In addition, there is a glass-roofed courtyard, a yoga space, a variety of vegetable patches, and a walled garden with another pool.